HackYourFuture/JavaScript2/Week2/README.md

 ### Asynchronous

-Sometimes we want to do multiple things, without them being dependent on each other.
+Sometimes we want to do multiple things, without each action to be dependent on each other.
 Consider the following analogy:

-> Wouter is feeling hungry so he decides to go to a restaurant.
+> Wouter is feeling hungry, so he decides to go to a restaurant.
 He arrives there and gets into the line to order food.
 After ordering he takes a seat and, while he waits, reads a book.
 Occassionally he looks around and sees different things happening: new people enter the restaurant, some people get their food served and others are just talking.
 After a short while Wouter's food arrives and it's time to dig in!

 In this example Wouter reads a book, but that doesn't affect his meal from being prepared.
-Other
+[TO BE CONTINUED]

 Take a look at the following diagram: